OpCAT/OpenWebOptimizer/README.md

 This Utility is combination of GZip compression and HTTP caching could be used as filter to improve any web application performance

 Usage:
-GZip Comprssion: add below code in web.xml GZIPFiltercom.opcat.gzip.GZIPFilterGZIPFilter
+GZip Comprssion: add below code in web.xml to apply GZip compression
 =========================================================================================
 <filter>
 		<filter-name>GZIPFilter</filter-name>